alokssingh/alokssingh.github1.io/index.md

     <col width="82%">
  <tr>
         <td valign="top"><strong>[March 2021]</strong></td>
-        <td> Presented a tutorial on *Visual Description Generation: Fusion of Vision and Natural Language* in the Workshop Recent Advance in Machine Translation (RAMT-2021) at National Institute of Technology Silchar.
+        <td> Presented a tutorial on <b>Visual Description Generation: Fusion of Vision and Natural Language</b> in the Workshop Recent Advance in Machine Translation (RAMT-2021) at National Institute of Technology Silchar.
         </td>
  </tr>
  <tr>